franciscoxavier04/pm-BIM/docs/release-notes/15-2-1/README.md

 Release date: 2025-02-05

 We released OpenProject [OpenProject 15.2.1](https://community.openproject.org/versions/2170).
-The release contains several bug fixes and we recommend updating to the newest version.
+The release contains several bug fixes and a security related fix and we recommend updating to the newest version.
 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.